collinsbett24/jumia-task/README.md

 - Web service worker/PWA

 # Behaviour Driven Development
+- User can choose to display data based on gender.
+- He/User can choose columns to view or remove from the data table.
+- Data can be exported to csv by clicking export to csv button.
-It is a simple application that displays data on the first page, on scroll it loads more    data using the infinite scrolling concept.
+- It is a simple application that displays data on the first page, on scroll it loads more    data using the infinite scrolling concept.

 # Set up and Installations
 Follow the following installation to setup the application